-From time to time, people come up with new, home-brewed experiments aimed at proving that scripting, handicapping or momentum exists.
-In the recent weeks, we have had the pleasure to review the alleged evidence brought up by Arlington69 in a series of Reddit posts.
-In this article, we wrap up our own series of recent posts as we respond directly to Arlington69’s summary post, “Why I believe in momentum (SHM)“.
+In recent weeks, we have reviewed a series of articles written by a user called Arlington69 on Reddit.
+In this article, we wrap up on our own series of posts as we respond to Arlington69’s own summary post, “Why I believe in momentum (SHM)” and explain why we don’t buy his claims.

 “Since I started playing again in Fifa 17 it seemed clear to me that the game would swing in favour of one player or another and usually the player losing or with the worse team.
 There is also an inherent randomness to the game as in Football with lucky goals or momentary lapses in concentration leading to wins and losses.
 However among this there was a trend for the game to favour the losing team.”